 From the Holy Grail to the Holy City

 There is only one way to make sure we are not on a wild goose chase, we must leave the Pyrenees behind and visit the Lion's Den, the Vatican, to check if Peter's skull and crossbones are missing from his tomb.
-A difficult task it would seem, because secular scholars agree there aren't any historical records of Peter's martyrdom and burial in Rome.
-Only a fool would search for facts in matters of faith, but it doesn't really matter for fools like us if these are really Peter's bones, in the cave and at the Vatican, because we are after the grail secrets!
-Foreign visitors to our website should know that it's a popular tradition in the West that St Peter's Basilica was built over his remains.
-It's the reason why the Vatican is in Rome – and not in Jerusalem!
+A difficult task it would seem, because scholars agree there aren't any historical records of Peter's martyrdom and burial in Rome.
+Only a fool would search for facts in matters of faith, but it doesn't really matter for fools like us if these are Peter's bones, in the cave and at the Vatican, because we are after the grail secrets!
+Foreign visitors to our website need to be informed that it's a tradition in the West that St Peter's Basilica was built over his remains.
+It's one of the reasons why the Vatican is in Rome – and not in Jerusalem!
 Here's an update of its official position (1) as stated in 2003:

 "You are Peter and on this rock I will build my community" (Mt 16:18).
 Peter is the rock on which Christ established his Church...
 In the Vatican Grottoes, on a perfect axis with the papal altar of the basilica above, lies the tomb of Peter.
 The tomb is itself a symbol of the Rock on which the Church is built, a Church symbolized by the basilica that rises above the Tomb of the Apostle and encloses it like a precious casket..."

 Today, the information is widely available that extensive excavations under St Peter's Basilica were conducted by pope Pius XII in the 1940's – which he probably cherished as a distraction from the holocaust and the nasty business of war.
-But the results caused him at least some chagrin, because according to Toynbee and Perkins (2):
+But the results caused him some chagrin, at least, because Toynbee and Perkins revealed in 1956 (2):

 Peter's tomb is empty!

 But some "reburied bones" were found nearby, "of a person of